DorianDepriester/Elasticipy/JOSS/paper.md

 ---
-title: 'Elasticipy: A Python package for elasticity and tensor analysis'
+title: 'Elasticipy: A Python package for linear elasticity and tensor analysis'
 tags:
   - Python
   - Continuum Mechanics